University of North Dakota: Student body

-Over 13,000 students attend classes on the UND campus each year.
+Over 14,000 students attend classes on the UND campus each year.
 About 34 percent of the student body is from North Dakota and the other 56 percent is made up of students from other states and 99 nations.
 Students can live on or off campus.
-On campus, there are 14 residence halls and 700 student apartment units, as well as thirteen fraternities and seven sororities.
+On campus, there are 14 residence halls and 700 student apartment units; there is also as 13 fraternities and seven sororities.
 There are over 275 student organizations at UND as well as an intramural sports program.

 Greek life

 The fraternity and sorority community has a rich history at the University of North Dakota.
-There are 13 active fraternities and 7 active sororities currently on campus.
+There are approximately 20 Greek houses on campus.